ahsengungor/Bootcamp-43/README.md

    | ![Sprint 3](images/image-27.png) |
    |:---------------------------------:|

--Score completion logic: The number of points to be completed for the third Sprint was determined as 10, and the target score was reached by obtaining 10 points.
-Scoring was done according to the workload of the tasks.
+-Score completion logic: The backlog score that must be completed throughout the project is expected to be 30.
+Scoring was done according to the workload of the tasks.The number of points to be completed for the third and final Sprint was determined as 10, and the target score of 30 was reached by obtaining full points.

 ### **Sprint 3 Notes**
 -.<br>